 Cellular respiration produces further molecules of ATP from pyruvate in the mitochondria.
 It is also required to resynthesize glycogen from lactic acid and restore stores of phosphocreatine and ATP in the muscle.

-Muscle contractions are fueled by adenosine triphosphate (ATP).
-ATP is an energy storing molecule and there are four potential sources available to power muscle contractions.
+Muscle contractions are fueled by adenosine triphosphate (ATP), an energy-storing molecule.
+Four potential sources of ATP power muscle contractions.

 Low levels of ATP exist within the muscle fibers and can immediately provide energy for contraction.
 However, the pool is very small and after a few muscle twitches will be exhausted.

-The reaction of phosphocreatine + ADP to ATP + creatine is reversible and during periods of rest the store of phosphocreatine is regenerated from ATP.
+The reaction of phosphocreatine + ADP to ATP + creatine is reversible.
+During periods of rest, the store of phosphocreatine is regenerated from ATP.

-Glycolysis the the metabolic reaction which produces two molecules of ATP through the conversion of glucose into pyruvate, water and NADH in the absence of oxygen.
+Glycolysis is the metabolic reaction which produces two molecules of ATP through the conversion of glucose into pyruvate, water, and NADH in the absence of oxygen.

-The glucose for glycolysis can be supplied as glucose through the bloody supply but is more often converted from glycogen in the muscle fibers.
-If glycogen stores in the muscle fibers are expended glucose can be created from fats and proteins although this conversion is not as efficient.
+The glucose for glycolysis can be provided by the blood supply, but is more often converted from glycogen in the muscle fibers.
+If glycogen stores in the muscle fibers are expended, glucose can be created from fats and proteins.
+However, this conversion is not as efficient.

-Pyruvate is continually processed into lactic acid, with pyruvate accumulation the amount of lactic acid produced is also increased.
-This lactic acid accumulation in the muscle tissue reduces the pH (making it more acidic, and producing the stinging feeling in muscles when exercising) which inhibits further anaerobic respiration inducing fatigue.
+Pyruvate is continually processed into lactic acid.
+With pyruvate accumulation, the amount of lactic acid produced is also increased.
+This lactic acid accumulation in the muscle tissue reduces the pH, making it more acidic and producing the stinging feeling in muscles when exercising.
+This inhibits further anaerobic respiration, inducing fatigue.

-As such glycolysis alone can provide energy to the muscle for a relatively short period of approximately 30 seconds.
-Although with training and conditioning of the muscle this can be increased.
+Glycolysis alone can provide energy to the muscle for approximately 30 seconds, although this interval can be increased with muscle conditioning.

-Cellular respiration is not as rapid as the above mechanisms; however, it is required for extended periods of exercise upwards of 30 seconds.
-Cellular respiration is limited by oxygen availability and as such lactic acid can still build up if insufficient pyruvate can enter the Krebs Cycle.
+Cellular respiration is not as rapid as the above mechanisms; however, it is required for exercise periods longer than 30 seconds.
+Cellular respiration is limited by oxygen availability, so lactic acid can still build up if pyruvate in the Krebs Cycle is insufficient.

-Cellular respiration plays a key role in returning the muscles to normal after exercise, converting the excess pyruvate into ATP and also in regenerating the stores of ATP, phosphocreatine and glycogen in the muscle required for more rapid contractions.
+Cellular respiration plays a key role in returning the muscles to normal after exercise, converting the excess pyruvate into ATP and regenerating the stores of ATP, phosphocreatine, and glycogen in the muscle that are required for more rapid contractions.